Infrared absorption spectroscopy of a single polyatomic molecular ion: Molecular spectroscopy

 To achieve a significant excitation probability, we apply multiple laser pulses in a train consisting of up to 34 pulses.
 Similar to the electric impulses described above, the timing of the laser pulses is synchronized with the external motion of the ion crystal.
 We fulfill this by setting the in-phase motional frequency of the ion crystal to $\omega_z/2\pi=4 \cdot f_\text{rep}$, where $f_\text{rep}=100$~kHz is the repetition rate of the laser pulses, as illustrated in Figure~\ref{fig:fig4}(b).

 At a laser center frequency of $\nu=3703.3(2)$~\unit{\per\centi\metre}, we achieve a photon absorption signal of $\mathcal{S}=$0.12(1) after applying $n_\text{pulse}=34$ pulses, shown in Figure~\ref{fig:fig4}(c).
-This cat state spectroscopy signal can then be converted into an effective single-photon absorption probability.
-As illustrated in Figure~\ref{fig:fig4}(a), we measured the single-photon absorption probability at the same laser center frequency as a function of the number of laser pulses.
-This allows us to compare the experimental data to a simple theoretical model with no free parameters (see Methods~\hyperref[meth:molecular excitation dynamics]{E}).
+This cat state spectroscopy signal can then be converted into an effective photon absorption probability.
+As illustrated in Figure~\ref{fig:fig4}(a), we measured the photon absorption probability at the same laser center frequency as a function of the number of laser pulses.
+This allows us to compare the experimental data to a simple theoretical model with no free parameters, which predicts the absorption probability to saturate to 0.5 due to the random orientation of the molecule and dephasing (see Methods~\hyperref[meth:molecular excitation dynamics]{E}).